ponder-lab/Optimize-Java-8-Streams-Refactoring/README.md

 ## Installation

-[This video]() demonstrates the different ways that this tool can be installed.
+[This video][install] demonstrates the different ways that this tool can be installed.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/On4xBzvFk1c" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>